About The Book

 How do quadriceps tendon ruptures happen?
-I go in depth on the common types of accidents that cause this terrible injury and also I discuss and explain how I personally injured and endured two accounts of the QTR and the Bilateral Quad Tendon Rupture.
+I go in depth on the common types of accidents that cause this terrible injury and also explain how I persunally injured and endured two accounts of quad tendon tears.

 Surgery and Recovery Process

 What to expect when going in for surgery.
 I talk about the femoral nerve block and what to expect the days after surgery as well as what to expect in terms of your recovery timeline.

 What is the rehabilitation protocol after surgery?
 I discuss on picking the right physical therapist and how long you really need to do therapy on your quadriceps tendon injury.

 What to expect when starting physical therapy and how long your therapy protocol should last.
 I discuss how and when you should start rehabbing your injury on your own behalf as well as what are the best forms of rehab exercises.

 How long does it take to recover from a quariceps tendon rupture?
 What are the upcoming challenges?
 When can I be back to normal again doing the activities that I love?
 It cover all these questions as best as I can from my own experiences.

 “You possibly have a Quadriceps Tendon Rupture.”
 This was the initial assessment my Orthopedic Surgeon gave me when I was in his office back in 2007 when I suffered my first instance o what would become a very intimate injury and journey for me.
 “It’s the same injury Bill Clinton recently had” my doc stated.
 I still had no idea what it was, but I knew it was very serious.